scailable/sclbl-tutorials/sclbl-101-getting-started/README.md

 ![Log in to scailable](resources/images/1-login.png "Log in to Scailable")

 Admittedly, this is actually the page where you would *log in* if you have an account already.
 So, click on "here" in the sentence *"No account yet?
-Create one here."* Doing so gets you to [https://admin.sclbl.net/signup.html](https://admin.sclbl.net/signup.html) which looks like this:
+Create one here."* Doing so gets you to [https://admin.sclbl.net/signup.html](https://admin.sclbl.net/signup.html) which, after scrolling down, looks like this:

 ![Sign up for scailable](resources/images/1-signup.png "Sign up")